Mobile navigation

 Respite care means taking a break from caring, while the person you care for is looked after by someone else.
 It lets you take time out to look after yourself and helps stop you becoming exhausted and run down.

 There are three respite services within the council, which young adults with a diagnosed additional learning needs can choose to access.
-The respite services are in Devizes, Chippenham and Salisbury.
-The number of nights offered to a young person is based on need, so varies from person to person.
-If a young people chooses not to access one of the respite services, they can request a direct payment instead.
+Wiltshire's respite services are in Devizes (opens new window), Chippenham (opens new window) and Salisbury (opens new window).The number of nights offered to a young person is based on need, so varies from person to person.
+If a young person chooses not to access one of the respite services, they can request a direct payment instead.
 This option is available for young people with a disability who have an assessed need.

 You can visit the following page for further support information: